ascarter/gows/README.md

-    gows manages the workspace by setting the GOPATH environment variable When setting or adding a workspace, gows will search up the path to find the parent with the required GOPATH entries of bin, pkg, and src Workspaces are added to the front of the GOPATH.
+    gows manages the workspace by setting the GOPATH environment variable When setting or adding a workspace, gows will search up the path to find the parent with the required GOPATH entries of bin, pkg, and src Workspaces are added to the front of an existing GOPATH.

+    gows init will install all packages listed in the following:
+        /usr/etc/goenvrc
+        /usr/local/etc/goenvrc
+        ~/.goenvrc
+        .goenvrc